N-HEDGER/NH_FACESFMRI/README.md

 1) A . mat file containing all data and constant parameters.
 2) A .png file that shows the design matrix.
 3) A log.txt file that indicates the timings of all stimulus flips, button presses and Syncbox pulses.
+4) After each block (1-4) is completed, 3 column event onset files will be produced (FSL format - for input into a FEAT-type analysis).
+There will be one .txt file produced for each stimulus type.